outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - a circuit based on randomness:
       - invest borrowed resources in projects/patterns/types that appear frequently in diversified portfolios - they may be uncertain in isolation, but given the frequency of their investment & bundling, they may be less uncertain

-    - building a circuit logically
+    - building a structure logically

       - system analysis: